-Can You Have an HSA and an FSA at the Same Time?
+When You Can Have an HSA and an FSA at the Same Time

 You can only have an HSA and an FSA at the same time if the FSA is designated as a "limited purpose FSA (LPFSA)".
 LPFSA's must have a specified purpose, for example when the LPFSA is designated to cover dental and vision costs, and not the regular medical expenses being covered by the HSA.

-What Is the Difference Between an HSA and an FSA?
+The Difference Between an HSA and an FSA

 Using the chart below, you can check a variety of different advantages or disadvantages of the HSA vs. FSA.